-SAN FRANCISCO – August 23, 2018 – Splunk Inc. (NASDAQ: SPLK), first in delivering “aha” moments from machine data, today announced results for its fiscal second quarter ended July 31, 2018.
+SAN FRANCISCO – August 21, 2019 – Splunk Inc. (NASDAQ: SPLK), delivering actions and outcomes from the world of data, today announced results for its fiscal second quarter ended July 31, 2019.

-All forward-looking non-GAAP financial measures contained in this section “Financial Outlook” exclude estimates for stock-based compensation and related employer payroll tax, amortization of acquired intangible assets, adjustments related to a financing lease obligation and acquisition-related adjustments.
+All forward-looking non-GAAP financial measures contained in this section “Financial Outlook” exclude estimates for stock-based compensation and related employer payroll tax, and amortization of acquired intangible assets.

 Conference Call and Webcast

 Splunk’s executive management team will host a conference call today beginning at 1:30 p.m.
 PT (4:30 p.m.
 ET) to discuss the company’s financial results and business highlights.
 Interested parties may access the call by dialing (866) 501-1535.
 International parties may access the call by dialing (216) 672-5582.
 A live audio webcast of the conference call will be available through Splunk’s Investor Relations website at http://investors.splunk.com/events-presentations.
 A replay of the call will be available through August 28, 2019 by dialing (855) 859-2056 and referencing Conference ID 1267496.